Against Hanover on Monday in McSherrystown, Pieper provided the theatrics both at the plate and on the mound.

 Now begins a gruesome stretch for the Squires.
 They have four games in four days starting Wednesday against Fairfield and ending on Saturday against perennial District 3 power Kutztown.

 "We control our destiny," said Felix, whose team is off to a 3-0 start after it was 1-2 at this point last year. "(I told them), 'The only team that beats you is yourself.
 Play to your potential, and you can win the games you're supposed to win.'
 That's what it comes down to."

 In every aspect, Monday's game was a pitchers' duel.

 While Pieper was outstanding in only his second varsity outing, Renoll was arguably better against a Squire lineup that was solid from front to back.

 The 6-foot-1 senior, who is fielding offers from NCAA Division II schools, went the entire seven innings for the Nighthawks while striking out 11 with only two walks.

 The run that crossed the plate in the sixth was unearned since it was a product of an error at third base.

 "We had a lot of young kids at the bottom of the lineup that got a lot of different experiences," said Renoll.
 "And I think they're going to grow off this.
-We're not satisfied about
+We're not satisfied about this.
+We're hungry.

 Renoll began the sixth frame with consecutive strikeouts of Brett Smith and Kodi Reed, and the inning looked to be over after C.J.
 Hoddinott smacked a grounder to third base.
 However, Wes Reichart bobbled the grounder and forced a throw that was late.